 One afternoon I put Avery down for her nap and when it seemed to last a little longer than usual, I went to check on her.
 When I stepped inside her room I knew something was wrong.
 There was vomit on her crib rails, she was blue, and she wasn’t breathing.
 I scooped her up, limp in my arms and called 911.
 I must’ve screamed because our son, who was six at the time, had come out from his room and was looking at me with the most fearful eyes.

-I said, “Sebastian don’t be afraid, but in a few minutes some fireman are going to come through the door to help Avery.”
+I said, “Sebastian don’t be afraid, but in a few minutes some fireman are going to come through the door.
+They’ll help Avery.”

 I didn’t understand what was happening.
 I’d never seen her have a seizure.
-We didn’t even know she had epilepsy.
+We didn’t know yet that she has epilepsy.
 I told our son to keep out of the way and that everything would be okay.
 Minutes later paramedics arrived with our little guy standing in the hallway, pressed up against the wall as flat as he could be.
 He said, “I’m okay mummy.
 Don’t worry about me, just please let Avery be alright.”

 And thankfully she was.
 We later learned she’d had a status epilepticus seizure of which she would have several more.
 Status epilepticus seizures are the kind that may not stop without medical intervention.
 They can last thirty minutes or more and they often did.